egvijayanand/blazor-project-templates/README.md

 dotnet new wpf-blazor -rcl
 ```

-Optionally, to make use of NuGet Central Package Management feature, pass the below parameter while creating the project (_Supported from v3.5.0 onwards_):
+Optionally, to make use of NuGet Central Package Management (CPM) feature, pass the below parameter while creating the project (_Supported from v3.5.0 onwards_):

 `-cpm` | `--central-pkg-mgmt` - Default value is `false`